rmolinari/data_structures/README.md

 (These queries appear rather abstract at first but there are interesting applications.
 See, for example, section 4 of [[McC85]](#references), keeping in mind that the data structure in that paper is actually a _MinPST_.)

+Each method also has a named parameter `open:` that makes the search region an open set.
+For example, if we call `smallest_x_in_ne` with `open: true` then we consider points satisifying x > x0 and y > y0.
+The default value for this parameter is always `false`.

 The single-point queries run in O(log n) time, where n is the size of P, while `enumerate_3_sided` runs in O(m + log n), where m is the number of points actually enumerated.